bubacoder/infra/docker/README.md

 ## Services

-The applications/services are defined in the `docker/stacks` folder, ordered by category.
+The applications/services are defined in the `docker` folder, ordered by category.
 If possible, avoid any hardcoded configuration values in these files.
 Use environment variables and init containers for customization.

 ## Start the services